Are the ‘conventional’ real estate lead magnets dead?

 Over the years, there hasn’t been much progress in creating new ideas that stand out and cut through the noise.

-At the present time, unfortunately, you just can’t generate leads just by having a nice and good-looking real estate website with a nice picture or video of yourself on it.
+At present, unfortunately, you just can’t generate leads just by having a nice and good-looking real estate website with a nice picture or video of yourself on it.

 This is true, even if you don’t have a face for radio or are easy to look at.